smnawfee/Exploring-Urban-Place-Function-through-User-Generated-Textual-Content/Data/README.md

 B. Input file for kc_wiki_data_collection
 This file requires an input of two different files.
-i.
-The borough boundary file of the Kensington and Chelsea.
+1. The borough boundary file of the Kensington and Chelsea.
 This file is available at